-ConfigurationToken - optional [tt:ReferenceToken]
+ConfigurationToken - [tt:ReferenceToken]

-The ConfigurationToken element specifies the video source configuration of which the sutiable OSD options are requested.
+The ConfigurationToken element specifies the video source configuration of which the suitable OSD options are requested.
 The Video Source Configuration Token shall exist in the device.

+OSDOptions [tt:OSDConfigurationOptions]

-OSDOptions [tt:OSDConfigurationOptions] the OSD options which are suitable for the video source configuration specified in the request.
+the OSD options which are suitable for the video source configuration specified in the request.

-• env:Sender - ter:InvalidArgVal - ter:NoConfig The requested OSD token OSDToken does not exist.
+env:Sender - ter:InvalidArgVal - ter:NoConfig The requested video source configuration ConfigurationToken does not exist.